 The figure/ground dicotomy.

-I have been thinking a lot about figure/ground issues and felt it would be a
+I have been thinking a lot about figure/ground issues and

 good time to have the class consider and investigate the strange and illusionistic